-First off, let us explain what this Session Replay we are talking about here is.
+First off, let us explain what this Session Recording we are talking about here is.
 We are talking about a web analytics tool that can help you understand your website visitors better.
 How?
 Well, it allows you to record their whole journey on your website, from start to finish.

 What makes it such a powerful tool is the fact that you don’t need to ask your audience.
 A lot of your questions will be answered right when you watch the session recording.
 You can see exactly where users clicked, how much they revealed of your content and how far they got in your sales funnel.